 Bioplastic Headwinds

-Despite growing adoption of bioplastics, especially in Asia and Europe, bioplastics generally cost more than the petroleum-based products they replace.
+Despite the growing adoption of bioplastics, especially in Asia and Europe, bioplastics generally cost more than the petroleum-based products they replace.
 Their price disadvantage has been exacerbated by the recent boom in shale oil and gas production.

-The environmental advantage of biodegradable bioplastics is muted by the lack of large scale, controlled composting facilities in many areas.
+The environmental advantage of biodegradable bioplastics is muted by the lack of large-scale, controlled composting facilities in many areas.

-Types of bioplastic production that require a fermentation process are currently less cost-effective, since the efficiency of smaller fermentation vessels means that larger scale production is more difficult.
+Types of bioplastic production that require a fermentation process are currently less cost-effective since the efficiency of smaller fermentation vessels means that larger-scale production is more difficult.

 The Future of Bioplastics